-First special edition updating progress on efforts to map human proteinsJanuary 23rd, 2013 in Genetics /
+First special edition updating progress on efforts to map human proteinsJanuary 23, 2013 in Medicine & Health / Genetics

 Almost 10 years after completion of the Human Genome Project in 2003, scientists are making progress toward the next major goal in applying the genetic information in that "Book of Life" in medicine, leaders of an international research effort are reporting.
 A package of the latest updates on the goals, organization and achievements of the Chromosome-Centric Human Proteome Project (C-HPP) appear in a special issue of ACS' Journal of Proteome Research.

 Young-Ki Paik, William S. Hancock and colleagues explain that C-HPP is a 10-year project, launched in 2011, in which a 25-member international scientific consortium will map and describe the complete set of proteins encoded by the DNA in human beings.
 Those proteins, collectively termed the human proteome, emerge from the instructions in DNA and genes and play a key role in health and disease.